Windhoek railway station: History

-The first railway line to reach Windhoek was the one from Swakopmund, built between 1897-1902 during Imperial Germany's colonial rule of German South West Africa.
+The first railway line to reach Windhoek was the one from Swakopmund, built between 1897 and 1902 during Imperial Germany's colonial rule of German South West Africa.
 In 1914 this line was extended to Walvis Bay.
 The southern line from Lüderitz (built 1906) was connected via Keetmanshoop to Windhoek in 1912.
 In 1930 the eastern line to Gobabis was built.

 Building

 The station was built in a Cape Dutch-style and is located on Bahnhof street.
 An additional northern wing was constructed by South African Railways in 1929 to match the existing style of the building.

 The station also houses the small Trans-Namib Railroad Museum which outlines Namibian transport history, particularly that of the railway.
-Opened on July 1st 1993, the exhibition consists of a wide range of railway equipment, maps and related items which date back to German colonial times.
+Opened on July 1, 1993, the exhibition consists of a wide range of railway equipment, maps and related items which date back to German colonial times.
 Another part of the exhibition is dedicated to Namibian Airways history and Namibian Maritime history.
 You can also see the crockery and cutlery used in the dining cars of South African Railways in Namibia along with telecommunication and electrical equipment.